-An offence of unlawful assembly requires that three or more persons be involved and that they assemble in a way, or behave in a way, that causes others in the neighbourhood to be afraid that the assembly will either disturb the peace tumultuously or provoke others to do so.
+Under Section 63 of the Criminal Code, an offence of unlawful assembly requires that three or more persons be involved and that they assemble in a way, or behave in a way, that causes others in the neighbourhood to be afraid that the assembly will either disturb the peace tumultuously or provoke others to do so.
 Tumultuous means chaotic, disorderly, clamorous or uproarious.
 It means more than boisterous, noisy or disorderly conduct.
 Tumultuous must have an air or atmosphere of force or violence, either actual or constructive.